 For nearly 20 years, Cheyene Marling, Firestorm EVP of People Solutions and Program Analytics, has gathered data on business continuity management programs and compensations to provide professionals with the information they need to elevate their programs.

-Now in its 16th year, the BCM Compensation Study is globally recognized as the premier compensation assessment for Business Continuity and Resiliency professionals.
-The 16th annual study is now open to professionals.
+Now in its 16th year, the BCM Compensation Report is globally recognized as the premier compensation assessment for Business Continuity and Resiliency professionals.
+The 16th annual report is now open to professionals.
 All participants will receive a complimentary copy of the report.

-The 2017 study highlights the findings of many areas that determine compensation numbers, including:
+The 2017 report highlights the findings of many areas that determine compensation numbers, including:

 - Average total compensation